cogrow4/Novelist/README.md

 ## 📄 License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Unlicense** - see the [LICENSE](LICENSE) file for details.

 ### License Summary

+This software is released into the **public domain**.
+You are free to do whatever you want with it.

 ✅ **You CAN:**
-- Use for personal and commercial projects
+- Use for any purpose (personal, commercial, etc.)
-- Modify and adapt the code
+- Modify and adapt the code however you like
-- Distribute and share
+- Distribute and share freely
 - Use in proprietary software
 - Sell products built with this code

-✅ **You MUST:**
-- Include the original copyright notice
+- Remove all attribution and copyright notices
+- Relicense under any terms you choose

+❌ **You DON'T HAVE TO:**
+- Give credit or attribution
-- Include the license in distributions
+- Include the license
+- Share your modifications
+- Release source code

 📜 **No Warranty:**
-- Software provided "as is" without warranty
+- Software provided "as is" without warranty of any kind

 ---